As the winter storm rages, here's what to know in your state

 Texas

 - Texas Gov. Greg Abbott issued disaster declarations Thursday for more than 130 counties ahead of a winter freeze expected to sweep into the state, bringing days of subfreezing temperatures and the chance of ice or snow.
-Local officials in the Austin area have also provided specific updates.
+Local officials in Austin, Houston, San Antonio, Hill Country, Lubbock and Boerne have also provided specific guidance.

-- Emergency operations are activated and alerts have gone out for areas like the Hill Country and Boerne.

 - Electricity providers are preparing for outages.